-Our PSHE curriculum is personalised to meet the needs of our learners and teachers model good speaking and listening skills to empower children with the emotional vocabulary they need to express their thoughts and feelings.
+Our PSHE curriculum is personalised to meet the needs of our learners.
+Teachers model good speaking and listening skills to empower children with the emotional vocabulary they need to express their thoughts and feelings.
 Enrichment opportunities are provided in PSHE in order to ensure children always ‘aspire to be more’.

 We aim to equip children to have the skills to be able to succeed in many different areas of the curriculum and throughout life as the learned skills are transferrable.
 We encourage children to develop their growth mind-set and persevere through any challenges they may face.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
 Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.

 PSHE lessons aim to support children develop resilience, to know how and when to ask for help and to know where to access support.
-In today’s ever-changing society where children are faced with many challenges we use PSHE as a way for us to help our children come back into school life, acknowledging the experiences they may have had.
+In today’s ever-changing society where children are faced with many challenges we use PSHE as a way for us to help our children reach their full potential.
 We want children to be happy, feel safe and able to be engaged in their learning.

 At St. Jude’s, we have tailored the PSHE Association scheme of learning to meet the specific needs of our learners.
 Our PSHE curriculum is split into three core themes: Health and Wellbeing, Relationships and Living in the Wider World.
 The children will meet these themes throughout the course of the year and the themes are built upon as the children move through school.